facebook/docusaurus/packages/docusaurus-mdx-loader/README.md

 Docusaurus webpack loader of [MDX](https://github.com/mdx-js/mdx)

-The extra idea here is to simplify things by adding prismjs syntax highlighting by default through https://github.com/mapbox/rehype-prism and add the prism css theme import directly.
+The extra idea here is to simplify things by adding prismjs syntax highlighting by default through https://github.com/mapbox/rehype-prism and add the prism css theme import directly (only add the CSS import if target is 'web').

 ## Installation